DataSF/datasf.github.io/academy/_posts/2023-01-06-developing-actionable-research.md

 ## Prerequisites

 There are no prerequisites for this course, but it’s helpful if you come in having thought about a recent problem that has been brought to you that you need to use data or research to solve.

+## Upcoming Courses Scheduled

+* **Jan.
+27, 2023 @ 9AM - 12PM** ​​​​​​.
+Click on the green button to register your interest in attending the course.
+You will need your supervisor's approval to attend.